alexmen656/gemeinde-kompass-360/README.md

 - **Image Integration**: Each municipality has an image and a coat of arms.
 - **Comprehensive Statistics and Info**: Includes postal code, population, area, mayor, and more.
 - **Filter**: Filter municipalities by federal state and/or district.
-- **Multi-language Support**: The app supports both English and German languages.
+- **Multi-language Support**: The app supports both English and German languages. - Doesn't work properly in this moment.

 ## APP
 - **Home View**: Discover various municipalities in Austria with detailed information and images.